-How to Fix Facebook Loading Problems on Your iPhone
+Facebook has Loading Problems on Your iPhone – 7 Fixes

-Is your Facebook not loading in the accompanying iPhone app?
+Do you have problems with Facebook not loading correctly?
 Here are 7 fixes for when your Facebook is not working properly, the app displays a blank page or a blue spinning symbol that just won’t stop loading and doesn’t bring up any content.
 Check out our solutions and you will probably resolve any Facebook issues you are currently having when accessing the biggest social network on the planet.

 Issue: Facebook not loading at all

 If you a are getting a network error or seeing a blue circular icon that is spinning when attempting to open the Facebook app, something has gone awry.
 There are a number of things you can do to fix this.